naftulee/knowledge-center/README.md

 **Note**: changes that alter site navigation or other changes that change the site as a whole might not show up when using `--incremental`.
 If that occurs, simply "kill" the build and run `bundle exec jekyll serve` without the suffix.

-### Licensing

-All usage of the contents, documentation or code found in this repository is subject to the [LivePerson API Terms of Use](https://www.liveperson.com/policies/apitou).
-Please use the link above to read them carefully before utilizing the site.